logo

 Introduction

-Mycobacterium avium complex (MAC) infections, primarily caused by *M. avium* and *M. intracellulare*, are increasingly prevalent nontuberculous mycobacterial pulmonary disorders, surpassing tuberculosis in incidence in developed countries.
-Symptoms mimic tuberculosis (weight loss, fever, fatigue, night sweats) but progress slower with a poorer prognosis.
-Clarithromycin (CAM), often combined with rifampicin and ethambutol, is a first-line treatment, but its efficacy is limited, requiring prolonged administration (over a year) and leading to drug resistance.
-While amikacin liposome inhalation suspension gained approval in 2018, its use is restricted to patients unresponsive to conventional therapies.
-The urgent need for novel anti-MAC agents with different mechanisms of action necessitates the discovery and development of new drug candidates.
-This study employed an *in vivo*-mimic silkworm infection model to screen for anti-MAC agents from microbial resources.
-This approach, based on previous research by the authors, led to the identification of potent anti-MAC compounds from *Streptomyces* sp.
-TMPU-20A065: three new liposidomycin congeners (1, 2, and 4) and 14 known liposidomycins (3 and 5–17).
-This paper details the fermentation, isolation, structural elucidation, and *in vitro* and *in vivo* antimycobacterial activities of these liposidomycins.
+Mycobacterium avium complex (MAC) infections, mainly due to M. avium and M. intracellulare, are increasing in developed countries and have symptoms similar to tuberculosis but with slower progression and poorer prognosis.
+Current first-line therapy includes clarithromycin combined with rifampicin and ethambutol, but efficacy is often insufficient, requires long-term administration (>1 year), and can lead to drug resistance.
+Although amikacin liposome inhalation suspension was approved in 2018, its use is limited to cases refractory to conventional therapy.
+Therefore, there is an urgent need for new anti-MAC agents with novel structures and mechanisms.
+The authors developed an in vivo-mimic silkworm infection model for primary screening of anti-MAC agents and applied it to microbial resources, leading to the identification of three new liposidomycin congeners (1, 2, and 4) and 14 known liposidomycins (3, 5–17) from Streptomyces sp.
+TMPU-20A065.
+The study reports the fermentation, isolation, structural elucidation, and in vitro and in vivo antimycobacterial activities of these liposidomycins.

 Literature Review